-(a) The proposed amendment is consistent with the goals, objectives, and policies of the comprehensive plan residential scale and character of Fircrest; enhancing community recreational opportunities; increasing housing opportunity including range of housing types; pursuit of community/ pedestrian friendly safe streets; and working forward towards connectivity and continuity of cityscape seem to be clear objectives.
+(a) The proposed amendment is consistent with the goals, objectives, and policies of the comprehensive plan As part of the City of Fircrest (COF) comprehensive plan mission statement, preserving the residential scale and character of Fircrest; enhancing community recreational opportunities; increasing housing opportunity including range of housing types; pursuit of community/ pedestrian friendly safe streets; and working forward towards connectivity and continuity of cityscape seem to be clear objectives.
 The Applicant is proposing a solution that addresses housing need within a campus model that emphasizes a safe network of street, pedestrian, bicycle lanes.
 The concept includes a park centric urban development that emphasizes park and recreation for onsite residence and the community.
 The project proposal includes moving the central park to the east and to the north into a centering position.
 The project proposal includes moving the boulevard entrance to the site to the center of the Mildred frontage and connecting Mildred to all four of the residential buildings along with a direct connection to the park and additional open space.
 The proposed map amendment reflects this change.